Run the whole Data Agent on your own infrastructure.

 Managed LLM pool

 The pooled Anthropic/OpenAI credits that ship with paid tiers.
-You can run self-hosted with your own keys instead.
+Self-hosted runs on your own keys instead.

 Billing + workspace lifecycle

-The Stripe billing integration, workspace creation flow, account management UI specific to the managed cloud.
+The Stripe billing integration, workspace creation flow, and account management UI specific to the managed cloud.

 Federation across workspaces